Tags:

 Was a broken branch

-Grafted onto a different family tree
+Grafted onto a different tree

 Adopted